liamnaddell/BH-RT/manuscript/draft_content.md

 2. Introduction

-The Schwartzschield metric can model black holes which, among other properties, are non-spinning and not charged, meaning their deformation of the trajectories of light rays do not depend on the angle of approach.
+The Schwartzschield metric can model black holes which, among other properties, are non-spinning and not charged, which implies that their deformation of the trajectories of light rays do not depend on the angle of approach.
 This paper (https://phys.au.dk/~fedorov/old/gtr/2018/note9.pdf) Shows how we can derive the equation $$ u'' - u = 3Mu^2 $$, which relates the trajectory of a light ray to the mass of a black hole, from the Schwartzschield metric.
 For this equation, "u" represents 1/r, the euclidean distance of a point on the light ray to the black hole center. "u" is differentiated